 If you are interested in migrating from Hive, consider loading Parquet files to BigQuery.

-Although we recommend using BigQuery for your analytics and SQL-based offline processing, GCP also provides other options:
+Although we recommend using BigQuery for your analytics and SQL-based offline processing, Google Cloud also provides other options:

-- For Hadoop workloads including Apache Spark, Hive, and Pig, consider Cloud Dataproc.
-The Cloud Dataproc connector lets you run Apache Spark and Hadoop jobs over Cloud Storage and has a number of benefits, including high data availability, interoperability with other GCP services, and HDFS compatibility.
+- For Hadoop workloads including Apache Spark, Hive, and Pig, consider Dataproc.
+The Dataproc connector lets you run Apache Spark and Hadoop jobs over Cloud Storage and has a number of benefits, including high data availability, interoperability with other Google Cloud services, and HDFS compatibility.

 Build machine learning capabilities

-- TensorFlow for training and prediction on AI Platform, Compute Engine, or Cloud Pub/Sub.
+- TensorFlow for training and prediction on AI Platform, Compute Engine, or Pub/Sub.

-- Making predictions from Cloud Dataflow by using TensorFlow models.
+- Making predictions from Dataflow by using TensorFlow models.

 - BigQuery ML enables users to create and execute ML models in BigQuery on structured data using standard SQL queries.
 BigQuery ML offers both training and offline prediction for linear, binary logistic, and multi-class logistic regression models.